Kazakh raids into Russia: 1700 to 1703

-In 1701, five raids took place.
-Kazakh detachments besieged the Chumlyatskaya and Utyatskaya settlements, burned the Ust-Uyskoye village of the Dalmat Monastery, and captured peasants near the villages of Smolina in Tsarevo Gorodishche and Slobodchikova in Ymurtskaya settlement.
-In 1703, the village of Arkhipova, located 13 versts from Ymurtskaya settlement, was pillaged.
-A detachment from the Tobolsk regiment's settlement dragoons managed to catch up with the Kazakh detachment in the steppe and rescue the captives.
+In 1701, five raids were carried out.
+Kazakh detachments besieged the Chumlyatskaya and Utyatskaya settlements, burned the Ust-Uyskoye village belonging to the Dalmat Monastery, and captured peasants near the villages of Smolina in Tsarevo Gorodishche and Slobodchikova in the Ymurtskaya settlement.
+In 1703, the village of Arkhipova, located 13 versts from Ymurtskaya settlement, was plundered.
+A detachment of settlement dragoons from the Tobolsk regiment pursued the Kazakh raiders into the steppe and succeeded in freeing the captives.

 Fearing further raids, residents abandoned the village of Arkhipova and moved to more protected areas.
 The settlement remained deserted even by the time the Russian-German historian Gerhard Friedrich Müller's survey was conducted in 1741.
 At the request of residents threatened by raids, some villagers were relocated to the Russian side of the Tobol River.
 Moving the most threatened settlements across the Tobol reduced the risk of raids in the northern part of the Middle Tobol region, but the colonization of this area was put on hold for several decades.